ian-garrett/meetMe/README.md

 The MeetMe app allows a user to schedule a meeting with other users by finding common free times by pulling data from Google Calendars.

-MeetMe is live at http://ix.cs.uoregon.edu:6048 (having issues with running in background, so please contact me and I will launch it for you so that you may demo it)
+MeetMe is live at http://ix.cs.uoregon.edu:6048
+(I'm having issues with running MeetMe in my networks background, so please contact me and I will launch it for you so that you may demo it)

 # How it Works